venkytv/synapsteward-climatecore/README.md

 ## Installation

 1. Ensure Python 3.6 or higher is installed on your system.
-2. Install the required dependencies by running:
+2. If not using `uv`, install the required dependencies by running:
    ```bash
    pip install nats-py pydantic
    ```